 All the front panel buttons (media buttons) are providing special keycodes when pressed - so them could be used with setkeycodes.

-Depending from your used GUI, window manager and media applications there could no universal configuration provided for all users.
 So i will try to give you some ideas of how the buttons could be used for your favorite applications.

 More details will follow soon here...